remcohaszing/unified-prettier/README.md

 }
 ```

 It can also be used programmatically.
+Although you’re probably better off passing the output value
+to Prettier directly.

 The following example formats the readme using Prettier.